SOC 2 Provides Assurance To Customers

 Asked QuestionsSOC 2

-For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organization Control report is required.
+For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organisation Control report is required.
 This report should be audited by an external auditor.
 The auditor issues a SOC 2 (ISAE 3000) Type I or SOC 2 Type II assurance report, which is included in the SOC report.
 This report should be prepared in accordance with the Trust Service Criteria.
 All controls are required to be included and should be auditable.
 Generally, this requires more registration of controls and more discipline to work in accordance with these controls.

 Why is the demand for SOC 2 increasing?

-For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organization Control report is required.
+For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organisation Control report is required.
 This report should be audited by an external auditor.
 The auditor issues a SOC 2 (ISAE 3000) Type I or SOC 2 Type II assurance report, which is included in the SOC report.
 This report should be prepared in accordance with the Trust Service Criteria.
 All controls are required to be included and should be auditable.
 Generally, this requires more registration of controls and more discipline to work in accordance with these controls.

 Are we able to prepare a SOC 2 report?

-For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organization Control report is required.
+For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organisation Control report is required.
 This report should be audited by an external auditor.
 The auditor issues a SOC 2 (ISAE 3000) Type I or SOC 2 Type II assurance report, which is included in the SOC report.
 This report should be prepared in accordance with the Trust Service Criteria.
 All controls are required to be included and should be auditable.
 Generally, this requires more registration of controls and more discipline to work in accordance with these controls.

 Is it appropriate that my client requires and SOC 2 report?

-For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organization Control report is required.
+For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organisation Control report is required.
 This report should be audited by an external auditor.
 The auditor issues a SOC 2 (ISAE 3000) Type I or SOC 2 Type II assurance report, which is included in the SOC report.
 This report should be prepared in accordance with the Trust Service Criteria.
 All controls are required to be included and should be auditable.
 Generally, this requires more registration of controls and more discipline to work in accordance with these controls.

-For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organization Control report is required.
+For a SOC 2 certification, or better; a SOC 2 assurance opinion on the Trust Services Criteria, a Service Organisation Control report is required.
 This report should be audited by an external auditor.
 The auditor issues a SOC 2 (ISAE 3000) Type I or SOC 2 Type II assurance report, which is included in the SOC report.
 This report should be prepared in accordance with the Trust Service Criteria.
 All controls are required to be included and should be auditable.
 Generally, this requires more registration of controls and more discipline to work in accordance with these controls.

 Access More Information